 Intelligent flight and video capture modes

-One of the many things that sets the DJI line of drone's apart from competitors is their impressive list of intelligent flight and video capture modes.
+One of the many things that sets the DJI line of drones apart from competitors is their impressive list of intelligent flight and video capture modes.
 I've tested the bulk of these features and here are my thoughts.

 If you've seen any of DJI's promotional materials, you know that gesture mode is one of the principle selling points for the Spark.
 Admittedly, it was one of the features I was most excited to try.
-I sounded like a lot of fun to be able to command the drone to perform certain basic tasks, like following me, or capturing a picture, all by just waving my arms around like a Jedi.
+It sounded like a lot of fun to be able to command the drone to perform certain basic tasks, like following me, or capturing a picture, all by just waving my arms around like a Jedi.
 With gestures you can make the Spark follow your palm, track your movements, fly a short distance away from you, and capture a selfie.

 Frankly, after a very frustrating afternoon experimenting with gesture mode, I found it to be hardly more than a gimmick.
 After carefully reading the rather complicated instructions, I was able to get the drone to take off from my palm and got all the gestures to work at least once.
-However, it took multiple tries and two full battery cycles for me to able to get all five gestures to work.
+However, it took multiple tries and two full battery cycles for me to be able to get all five gestures to work.
 It seems that for every command the drone recognizes it fails to recognize two-three others.

 The appeal of gesture control is that you can launch the drone quickly without having to fiddle with connecting to a smartphone or controller.
 That appeal is killed by the difficulty of getting the Spark to recognize commands.
 Even if it recognized all the commands perfectly, there's just not a whole lot you can command the Spark to do with gestures.
 It's also kinda disconcerting to not have any way of calling the drone back to Earth, except by using a gesture, which might not be recognized.
 Unless you are really into selfies that you can't preview, you will probably try gestures once, and never use them again, like I did.

 Quickshot mode is a pretty sweet way for a person, with no video editing or drone piloting skills, to make a dramatic video in just a couple of minutes.
-There are four different quick shot modes, here's a screen shot from the DJI Spark page to give you a quick idea of how they work.
+There are four different quick shot modes, here's a screenshot from the DJI Spark page to give you a quick idea of how they work.

 Essentially, you pick your shot on the app, select your subject by drawing a box around the person, or object of interest, and hit start.
 The Spark flies away, performs its maneuvers, then returns.
 After a couple of minutes of processing on your smartphone, you get a custom made video clip complete with music (you can pick from several different clips), and some speed effects that you can immediately share or download.
 Here's an example: